 Related Costs of Issuance: If a loan is approved for the program, a one-time fee of $2,500 will be assessed to the borrower.
 This fee represents the average cost of the legal work and associated tax opinion for the loan.

 Account Procedures: Reimbursement loans will use the University’s Bank of America account without incurring additional bank fees.
-Non-reimbursement loans (e.g. draws) will require a State Street account to accommodate compliance with IRS guidelines.
-Additional bank fees related with a State Street account will be passed through to the borrower (e.g. $2,000).
+Non-reimbursement loans (e.g. draws) will require a custodial bank account to accommodate compliance with IRS guidelines.
+Additional bank fees related with a custodial bank account will be passed through to the borrower (e.g., $1,000 - $2,000).

 Interest Rate: The interest rate will be established when the pre-approved loan request is sent to the Bank by the Treasury Office and will be fixed for the duration of the loan.
 The interest rate is determined by adding together a verifiable index plus a spread.